 ‘Understanding what the heart rate monitor showed’

 Several times during the school year, Swearingen saw students benefit from a basic understanding of what the heart rate monitor showed them.
-The monitors, designed by adidas and IHT specifically for physical education, display a student’s heart rate by actual number and color – according to the level of exertion based on the student’s heart rate.
+The monitors, designed by IHT specifically for physical education, display a student’s heart rate by actual number and color – according to the level of exertion based on the student’s heart rate.

 “I have a student who has behavior issues, and her issues can be quite severe,” Swearingen recalled.
 “This student has learned when she senses her anxiety begin to spike, she would actually ask me to go out on the track instead of being in the fitness center.
 With the technology, I’ve taken it to the next level with regard to safety.”